 - On the playground: Outdoor play structures will be utilized by one Stable Group at a time, with increased time between play to allow for thorough cleaning of all surfaces.

 - Field trips and events: There will be no site-wide events or trips, but classes may participate in either trips or events if there is no close contact with students from other Stable Groups or the public.
 In some sites, trips and events could be cancelled or postponed until further notice.

-- Handwashing and sanitizing: Everyone who enters the Champions site will need to wash hands, and we’ll continue to integrate 20-second handwashing into the curriculum.
+- Handwashing and sanitizing: Everyone who enters the Champions site will need to wash their hands, and we’ll continue to integrate 20-second handwashing into the curriculum.
 Hand sanitizer will also be available throughout the site.

 - Travel: Please pay close attention to the CDC’s guidance around coronavirus protocols and travel to specific regions.
-If you travel to regions of concern, you will need to follow CDC guidance for quarantining yourself and your family before returning to Champions.
+If you travel to regions of concern, you will need to follow CDC guidance for quarantining yourself and your family before returning to KinderCare.

-Please reach out to your site director for specific protocols in your area, or if you any questions about our health and safety measures.
+Please reach out to your site director for specific protocols in your area or if you any questions about our health and safety measures.
 We’re all in this together!

 If you have further questions, please visit our FAQ page.